webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/wields-invisible-force.md

+---
+aliases:
----,aliases:,- wields invisible force,tags:,- Compendium/CSRD/en/Foci,---
+- wields invisible force
+tags:
+- Compendium/CSRD/en/Foci
+---

 You bend light and manipulate beams of force for offense and defense.
  ### Intrusion